Geoffrey Keynes: Medical career

-Keynes began working full-time at St Bartholomew's Hospital in London, where he worked under George Gask and Sir Thomas Dunhill, after returning from World War I. Keynes used his influence as an assistant surgeon to advocate for limited surgery instead of the invasive radical mastectomy.
+Keynes began working full-time at St Bartholomew's Hospital in London, where he worked under George Gask and Sir Thomas Dunhill, after returning from World War I. Keynes used his influence as an assistant surgeon to advocate for limited surgery instead of the invasive radical mastectomy as treatment for breast cancer.
 Frustrated with the mortality rate and gruesomeness of the radical mastectomy, Keynes experimented by inserting 50 milligrams of radium in a patient's tumour.
 He later observed that, "The ulcer rapidly healed ... and the whole mass became smaller, softer and less fixed."

 Keynes pursued his new idea through a number of trials, observing the effectiveness of injecting radium chloride into breast cancer tumours compared with the effectiveness of the radical mastectomy.
 The promising results of these trials led Keynes to be cautiously optimistic, writing in 1927 that the "extension of [an] operation beyond a local removal might sometimes be unnecessary."
-Keynes' outlook was considered a radical break from the medical consensus at the time.
+Keynes's outlook was considered a radical break from the medical consensus at the time.
 Keynes wrote in his autobiography that his work with radium "was regarded with some interest by American surgeons," but that the concept of a limited mastectomy failed to gain significant traction in the medical community at the time.
 His doubts regarding the radical mastectomy were vindicated some 50 years later, when innovators like Bernard Fisher and others revisited his data and pursued what became known as a lumpectomy.
 Limited surgeries, like the lumpectomy, accompanied by radiation are now the standard treatment for breast cancer.

 Keynes was also a pioneer in the treatment of myasthenia gravis.
 Much like with breast cancer, the medical community knew little about how to treat the disease at the time.
 Keynes pioneered the removal of the thymus gland, which is now the standard treatment for myasthenia gravis.

 In 1955 Keynes received a knighthood for services to medicine.